aem-design/aemdesign-archetype/README.md

 This should build and deploy, your project successfully to local AEM Instance.

-**NOTE: We need Yarn to be installed for `prototype` submodule build.
+**NOTE: We need Yarn to be installed for `compose` submodule build.
       Check if Yarn v1.7.0 is installed**

 ```